paulpaulsen55/centipede/README.md

 ## Known Issues
-- The worm sometimes goes down two spaces, which
+- The worm sometimes goes down two spaces, which causes the tail to orientate incorrectly